pflanze/xmlhub-indexer/docs/start.md

 # Contributing to XML Hub with the `xmlhub` tool

-The XML Hub is a Git repository with BEAST2 XML files to learn from.
+The XML Hub is a Git repository with [BEAST2](https://www.beast2.org/) XML files that could be useful to learn techniques from.

 The `xmlhub` tool has two purposes: